Types of Life Vests To Wear Kayaking

 As kayak vests keep you safe in case of an accident, they're essential for kayaking.
-Most places make it illegal to kayak without a vest, so you have to find the best one for you.
-Let's talk about choosing the best kayaking vest for you by going over everything you need to know about them.
+Most places make it illegal to kayak without a vest, so you must find the best one.
+Let's discuss choosing the best kayaking vest for you by reviewing everything you need to know about them.

 Today, kayaking vests are available in three different styles.
 Life jackets with bright colors and reflective stripes, PFD vests that offer less protection but still keep you safe, and inflatable life jackets are not recommended unless you're a strong swimmer.